bevyengine/bevy-website/release-content/0.15/migration-guides/15591_Text_rework.md

 There are several major changes to consider:

 - `ab_glyph` has been replaced with `cosmic-text`.
 These changes are mostly internal and the majority of users will not interact with either text backend directly.
 - each text section is now stored as a distinct entity within the standard hierarchy, rather than as a `Vec<TextSection>` on the `Text` component.
-Children of `Text`/`Text2d` entities with `Text` `Text2d` components will act as additional text sections.
+Children of `Text`/`Text2d` entities with `TextSpan` components will act as additional text sections.
 - like other aspects of Bevy's API, required components have replaced bundles

 ## `TextBundle` and text styling